-c) Speed Competitions: Are defined as those competitions which are attempted by top-roped competitors, where the time achieved by the competitor in completing a route determines a competitor's position in a round of the competition;
+b) Speed Competitions: Are defined as those competitions which are attempted by toproped competitors, where the time achieved by the competitor in completing a route determines a competitor's position in a round of the competition;

-d) Bouldering Competitions: Are defined as those competitions consisting of a number of individual technical climbing problems.
+c) Bouldering - Difficulty Competitions: Are defined as those competitions consisting of a number of individual technical climbing problems.
 The competitor has several attempts on each problem.
 Every attempt has to be started from the ground.
 Subject to the question of safety, each problem shall be attempted either with belayed protection (from above or below) or shall be attempted without belayed protection.
 The aggregate number of points achieved by a competitor shall determine a competitor's position in a round of the competition.

+2.2.
+Lead and Boulder competitions may include routes, which are attempted:

+- a) On-sight: attempted after an authorised period of observation of the route; - b) After demonstration of the route by an authorized forerunner; - c) After authorised practice; i.e. 'after work'.

+2.3.
+Speed Competitions include routes, which are attempted after demonstration of the routes given by an authorized forerunner;

+2.4.
+International competitions may consist of separate categories for Difficulty, Speed and Bouldering events.
+Not every category need be provided at all international competitions.

+3. SAFETY

-- 2.2.
-Difficulty, Difficulty-Duel and Boulder-competitions may include routes, which are attempted: - a) On-sight: attempted after an authorised period of observation of the route; - b) After demonstration of the route by an authorised forerunner; - c) After authorised practice; i.e. 'after work'. - 2.3.
-Speed Competitions include routes, which are attempted after demonstration of the routes given by an authorised forerunner; - 2.4.
-International competitions may consist of separate categories for Difficulty, Difficulty-Duel, Speed and Bouldering events.
-Not every category need be provided at all international competitions. - 3.
-SAFETY - 3.1 Safety matters are dealt with under Section 2, National body or federations Competition Organisation, Article 5 of these regulations. - 4.
-REGISTRATION AND ISOLATION ZONE - 4.1.
-All competitors eligible to compete in a round of a competition shall register and enter the isolation zone no later than the time specified by the President of the Jury and published/ announced by the Competition Organiser.
-It is the responsibility of each team manager to ensure that he/she is fully informed of all details appertaining to a competition. - 4.2.
-Only those persons specified below shall be permitted to enter the isolation zone: - a) CEGC/ICCIC Officials; - b) National body or federation/organiser's officials; - c) Competitors eligible to take part in the current round of the competition; - d) Authorised team officials; - e) Other persons specifically authorised by the President of the Jury.
+3.1.
+Safety matters are dealt with under Section 2, National body or federations - Competition Organisation, Article 5 of these regulations.

+4. REGISTRATION AND ISOLATION ZONE

+4.1.
+All competitors eligible to compete in a round of a competition shall register and enter the isolation zone no later than the time specified by the President of the Jury and published/announced by the Competition Organizer.
+It is the responsibility of each team manager to ensure that he/she is fully informed of all details appertaining to a competition.

+4.2.
+Only those persons specified below shall be permitted to enter the isolation zone:

+- a) UIAA COMMISSION Officials; - b) National body or federation/organizer's officials; - c) Competitors eligible to take part in the current round of the competition; - d) Authorized team officials;

+e) Other persons specifically authorized by the President of the Jury.
 Such persons shall, throughout their stay in the isolation zone, be escorted and supervised by an approved official to ensure the maintenance of security of the isolation zone and prevent any undue distraction of, or interference with, any competitor;

-f) Animals shall not be allowed in the isolation zone.